April Update

 ❦❦❦

 Again, I enjoyed visiting my friends in Saugerties in the north of New York City.
-They live in the countryside and the break from the buzzing city was very welcome.
-One thing that happened there, that I still think about, is what I was given when I ordered “a side of pickle” with my sandwich.
+They live in the countryside and I welcomed the break from the buzzing city.
+One thing that happened there, that I still think about to this day, is what I was given when I ordered “a side of pickle” with my sandwich.

 This pickle was as large as an eggplant.
 I had to spread it across three meals to finish it.